Matrix Decomposition and Applications: Uniqueness of Cholesky Decomposition

-\begin{corollary}[Uniqueness of Cholesky Decomposition ] The Cholesky decomposition $\bA=\bR^\top\bR$ for any positive definite matrix $\bA\in \real^{n\times n}$ is unique. \end{corollary} The uniqueness of the Cholesky decomposition can be an immediate consequence of the uniqueness of the LU decomposition without permutation.
-Or, an alternative rigorous proof is provided as follows. \begin{proof}[of Corollary~\ref{corollary:unique-cholesky-main}] Suppose the Cholesky decomposition is not unique, then we can find two decompositions such that $\bA=\bR_1^\top\bR_1 = \bR_2^\top\bR_2$ which implies

-From the fact that the inverse of an upper triangular matrix is also an upper triangular matrix, and the product of two upper triangular matrices is also an upper triangular matrix, \footnote{Same for lower triangular matrices: the inverse of a lower triangular matrix is also a lower triangular matrix, and the product of two lower triangular matrices is also a lower triangular matrix.} we realize that the left-side of the above equation is an upper triangular matrix and the right-side of it is a lower triangular matrix.
-This implies $\bR_1\bR_2^{-1}= \bR_1^{-\top} \bR_2^\top$ is a diagonal matrix, and $\bR_1^{-\top} \bR_2^\top= (\bR_1^{-\top} \bR_2^\top)^\top = \bR_2\bR_1^{-1}$.
+This uniqueness of the Cholesky decomposition follows directly from the uniqueness of the LU decomposition without permutation.
+Alternatively, a more detailed proof of this uniqueness is provided below. \begin{corollary}[Uniqueness of Cholesky decomposition ] The Cholesky decomposition $\bA=\bR^\top\bR$ of any positive definite matrix $\bA\in \real^{n\times n}$ is unique. \end{corollary} \begin{proof}[of Corollary~\ref{corollary:unique-cholesky-main}] Suppose, for contraction, that the Cholesky decomposition is not unique.
+Then, there exist two distinct decompositions such that $\bA=\bR_1^\top\bR_1 = \bR_2^\top\bR_2$.
+This implies $ \bR_1\bR_2^{-1}= \bR_1^{-\top} \bR_2^\top. $ From the fact that the inverse of an upper triangular matrix is also an upper triangular matrix, and the product of two upper triangular matrices is also an upper triangular matrix, \footnote{Similarly, the inverse of a lower triangular matrix is also a lower triangular matrix, and the product of two lower triangular matrices is also a lower triangular matrix.} we realize that the left-hand side of the previous equation is an upper triangular matrix, while the right-hand side is a lower triangular matrix.
+For both sides to be equal, they must both be diagonal matrices, and $\bR_1^{-\top} \bR_2^\top= (\bR_1^{-\top} \bR_2^\top)^\top = \bR_2\bR_1^{-1}$.
 Let $\bLambda = \bR_1\bR_2^{-1}= \bR_2\bR_1^{-1}$ be the diagonal matrix.
-We notice that the diagonal value of $\bLambda$ is the product of the corresponding diagonal values of $\bR_1$ and $\bR_2^{-1}$ (or $\bR_2$ and $\bR_1^{-1}$).
-That is, for
+We notice that each diagonal value of $\bLambda$ is the product of the corresponding diagonal values of $\bR_1$ and $\bR_2^{-1}$ (or $\bR_2$ and $\bR_1^{-1}$).
+Suppose

-we have,
+We have